Jiang-Gianni/gianni-jiang/templates/md/website.md

 <br>

-(Un)fortunately this website won't get many views and I won't ever reach that cap, so I don't have to worry about it.
+(Un)fortunately this ~~destined to fail~~ website won't get many views and I won't ever reach that cap, so I don't have to worry about it.

 <br>